An exceptionally rare and extraordinarily large

 The great New Mexico contemporary potter and Pueblo pottery authority, Rick Dillingham (1952-1994) was deeply inspired by the various historic Gobernador plain ware and painted ceramics he encountered while working in the restoration lab at The Museum of New Mexico in Albuquerque.
 You can see here how his own modern pottery work was informed by the shapes, colors and irregularities of these Gobernador ceramics.

-Huerferno Mesa at the southern end of the Gobernador-Largo Canyon complex.
+Huerferno Mesa at the southern end of the Gobernador-Largo Canyon complex in northwestern New Mexico.

 Photo source and © arcgis.com